slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -  Anxiety (over-stimulation) creates hypersensitivity.
 Linked with our evolutionarily need of [control](chapter_3_action.md#on-control).
 Anxiety is not planning, anxiety is to go on continuously over any kind of scenario.
 Nothing is gained by worrying about «not knowing».
 We don’t control anything, at most we influence some stuff.
 Stress is caused by giving a fuck.
 If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.
 Worry is a misuse of the imagination.
 Past is only in your head.
 What’s important is present and future.
 - Hustling (right amount of stimulation) is to be always stretching comfort zone.
 Avoiding stress is avoiding life.

-> *'Boredom is a soul sucker.
-The unfed mind devours itself.' -- Gore Vidal*
+> *"Boredom is a soul sucker.
+The unfed mind devours itself."
+-- Gore Vidal*

-> *'When people don’t express themselves, they die one piece at a time.' -- Laurie Halse Anderson*
+> *"When people don’t express themselves, they die one piece at a time."
+-- Laurie Halse Anderson*

-> *'Anxiety is the dizziness of freedom.' -- Søren Kierkegaard*
+> *"Anxiety is the dizziness of freedom."
+-- Søren Kierkegaard*

 ### How to overcome them?

-> *'If I had to prescribe two things to improve health and happiness in the world, it’s movement and play.' -- Jason Nemer*
+> *"If I had to prescribe two things to improve health and happiness in the world, it’s movement and play."
+-- Jason Nemer*

 Action cures everything.
 Physical stress avoids need for control.
 Hints: